Sierra de Grazalema Natural Park: El Pinsapar Forest

+is a notable forest located within the Sierra de Grazalema Natural Park in the province of Cádiz, Andalusia, southern Spain.
+It is distinguished for its status as one of the last remaining habitats of the Spanish Fir (Abies pinsapo), a rare and endangered conifer species endemic to the Iberian Peninsula and northern Morocco.
+Characterized by dense stands of Spanish Fir trees, El Pinsapar forms an integral component of the park's diverse ecosystem.
+This ancient woodland provides critical habitat for a variety of plant and animal species adapted to the montane environment of the Sierra de Grazalema.
+Visitors to El Pinsapar can explore designated trails, experiencing the unique beauty and biodiversity of this remarkable forest.

 Towns and cities within the park

 All or part of nine municipalities of the province of Cádiz lie within the Natural Park of Grazalema: Algodonales, Benaocaz, El Bosque, El Gastor, Grazalema, Prado del Rey, Ubrique, Villaluenga del Rosario, and Zahara de la Sierra.
 Likewise, there are five towns in Málaga province that have land within park boundaries: Benaoján, Cortes de la Frontera, Jimera de Líbar, Montejaque, and Ronda.